ToruNiina/Boost.toml/README.md

 array of `toml::value`, and it is also one of the types that `toml::value` contains.

-The example implementation that shows the core part of this idea will be like this.
+So the code looks like this.

 ```cpp
 struct value